 Want to build an app for iPhone, iPad, Android or Windows?
 These app tutorials will tell you how.

 In a world where smartphone use is rising exponentially, the opportunities to make a name for yourself, not to mention a ton of money, by turning your app idea into reality are huge.
-But most designers don't know how to build an app - so where do you start?
-We present a great selection of tutorials to help you out...
+So whether you're building for Android or iOS, there are several tutorials here to help you.

 Android app tutorials

 Teaching technology via app development, Codelearn offers this interactive Android tutorial, in which you will learn how to build a full fledged Twitter Android app.

 This tutorial teaches you how to build your first Android app.
 You'll learn how to create an Android project and run a debuggable version of the app.
 You'll also learn some fundamentals of Android app design, including how to build a simple user interface and handle user input.

 This handy 'playlist' of Android development tutorials will take you through everything from downloading the SDK to putting your app on the market.

 A very short beginner introduction tutorial, this shows you how to create a mobile app for Android.
 The tutorial is based on API Level 17 and Android 4.2.
 Starting from scratch, you should have a mp/h to km/h converter at the end.

 This tutorial gets you started with Android development without requiring you to wade through pages of technical documentation.
 At the end, you'll have written a simple Android app and you will be able to deploy the application onto an emulator or a real Android device.

 There are two techniques that you can use to produce Android applications with a PC.
 The first uses the Android Software Development Kit (SDK).
 This lets you write raw code and helps you get it working in the Android environment.
 The second uses App Inventor, a Google Labs tool that's still in beta.
 This tutorial demonstrates how to go about doing both.